-Outlook is primarily an email client, but it also includes task management, calendar, and contact management.
+Outlook is primarily an email client, but it also includes office 365 task management, calendar, and contact management.
 Recently, many apps for managing emails were released as a Kanban Outlook application for creating Outlook to do lists.

 However, those who are accustomed to more intuitive calendar or task management functions find those tools in Outlook difficult and cumbersome.

 The limited ways to sort and categorize emails can hamper follow-ups and reminders.
 Despite belonging to the same software package, it’s not always easy to track the same information across email, to-do lists, and calendars and scheduling if you don’t use a special to-do list bord for Outlook.

 And Outlook locks users into several distinct list-type formats, which isn’t intuitive for all users.
 Even long-time Outlook users can find themselves hunting for old information, struggling to schedule meetings and tasks, and categorize rapidly shifting priorities.